bright1993ff66/Social-Media-Data-Analysis/transit_non_transit_comparision/README.md

 - ```tn_in_tpu.shp``` is the shapefile which contains the location of each MTR station and the TPU unit that each MTR station belongs to
 - ```tweets_in_tpu.shp``` is the shapefile which contains the geoinformation of the collected tweets and the TPU unit that each tweet belongs to

-Based on the shapefiles above, we start preparing the datasets for the cross sectional study and longitudinal study.
+Based on the shapefiles above, we start preparing the datasets for the cross sectional study and the longitudinal study.

 ### 1.1 Prepare the dataset for cross sectional study